Gatsby Without the 'E': Crafting Lipograms with LLMs

 \section{Generation Approaches}

-In this section, we discuss our methods for translation under lipogram constraints.
-We will compare these methods against two simple baselines:
+Here we discuss our methods for translation under lipogram constraints.
+We will compare them against two simple baselines:

-\begin{itemize} \item \textbf{Removal of All `E's:} Our initial approach simply removes all instances of the letter `e' from the source text.
-Although straightforward, such an approach creates numerous spelling errors and a significant loss of readability. \item \textbf{Synonym Replacement:} Here we lemmatized the words and replaced them as necessary with synonyms from Wordnet~\citep{miller1995wordnet} that do not contain the letter `e'.
-When no suitable synonym was available, the original word was retained with `e’s removed. \item \textbf{GPT-4o Prompting:} Prompts GPT-4o to rewrite text without the letter `e’; often fluent but may break constraints. \end{itemize}
+\begin{itemize}[nosep] \item \textbf{E-Removal:} Simply removes all instances of `e’ from the text.
+This approach introduces spelling errors and reduces readability. \item \textbf{Synonym Replacement:} Words were lemmatized and replaced with `e’-free synonyms from WordNet~\citep{miller1995wordnet}.
+If no suitable synonym existed, the original word was retained with `e’s removed. \item \textbf{GPT-4o Prompting:} Prompts GPT-4o to rewrite text without the letter `e’; often fluent but may break constraints. \end{itemize}

 Our more sophisticated approaches augment LLMs with several design decisions to improve consistency and coherence over long texts, detailed below.
 Table \ref{tab:approaches} presents a representative source paragraph successively translated to lipogram using each of these approaches.